Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07b-QuickStartOptionalExtra.md

 To get around this issue, we will need to deploy the ingress controller as an internal ingress controller.
 To do this, complete the following steps:

 1. cd back to /Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps
-2. Edit the internal-ingress.yaml file to include an UNUSED IP Address from your AKS subnet address space.
-An example would be `10.1.1.120` if you used the defaults to setup the cluster
-3. Run the following command, this time passing in your yaml configuration file stating that the NGINX Ingress resource should be internal.
+2. Run the following command, this time passing in your yaml configuration file stating that the NGINX Ingress resource should be internal.

 ```bash
 az aks command invoke --resource-group $ClusterRGName --name $ClusterName   --command "helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx && helm repo update && helm install ingress-nginx ingress-nginx/ingress-nginx --set controller.service.annotations.'service\.beta\.kubernetes\.io/azure-load-balancer-health-probe-request-path=/healthz' -f internal-ingress.yaml" --file internal-ingress.yaml